huggingface/diffusers/docs/source/en/api/pipelines/stable_diffusion/overview.md

 pip install gradio
 ```

 Then, create a web demo around any Stable Diffusion-based pipeline.
-For example, to create an image generation pipeline in a single line of code by Gradio's [`Interface.from_pipeline`](https://www.gradio.app/docs/interface#interface-from-pipeline) function:
+For example, you can create an image generation pipeline in a single line of code with Gradio's [`Interface.from_pipeline`](https://www.gradio.app/docs/interface#interface-from-pipeline) function:

 ```py
 from diffusers import StableDiffusionPipeline